Giuliani Blames Biden's 'Secret Police' After Trump Justice Department Considers Warrant For His Emails

-Category: World Politics Hits: 7Rudy Giuliani, an attorney for President Donald Trump, on Tuesday accused President-elect Joe Biden of using "secret police" to investigate him.
+Category: World Politics Hits: 10Rudy Giuliani, an attorney for President Donald Trump, on Tuesday accused President-elect Joe Biden of using "secret police" to investigate him.
 NBC News first reported this week that federal prosecutors for the Southern District of New York have considered issuing a warrant for Giuliani's emails as part of a probe into his dealings in Ukraine.
 The Wall Street Journal previously reported that prosecutors are also interested in Giuliani's bank records.
 In a tweet on Tuesday, Giuliani suggested that Biden was behind the effort to prosecute him.
 "I'm proud to be number one on Biden Vindictive government list," Giuliani wrote.
 "Sounds like the DOJ anti-Trumpers can't wait for Biden to make DOJ the GOVERNMENT Secret Police like they were under Obama."
 "They want to seize my emails," he added.
 "Attorney-Client privilege.?"
 I’m proud to be number one on Biden Vindictive government list.Sounds like the DOJ anti-Trumpers can't wait for Biden to make DOJ the GOVERNMENT Secret Police like they were under Obama.They want to seize my emails.No reasonNo wrongdoing Attorney-Client privilege.?

 Read more https://crooksandliars.com/2020/12/giuliani-blames-bidens-secret-police-after